frankiej60/Coronavirus-EDA/README.md

 ---
 This project used a comprehensive dataset that encompasses COVID-19 data from around the globe.
 This dataset includes information on confirmed cases, deaths, testing, vaccinations and other relevant variables that provide a holistic view of the pandemic's progression.
 Using SQL queries in Microsoft SQL Server, an in-depth analysis was done on the dataset.

+### Research questions
+- Which are the 5 most affected countries in the world?
+- Does latitude and longitude affect the number of cases?
+- Which country has the highest death and recovery rate?
+- Which date of every month recorded the highest number of cases in the world?
+- Are the different parameters dependent on each other?

 ### Data Analysis
 ---
 Some insights from the analysis would include;
 - Changes in number of affected cases over time
 - Change in cases over time at country level
 - Latest number of affected cases
 - Changes in the spread overtime between china and other countries
 - Number of countries most affected by the virus

 ### Tools
 ---